-But you need to be careful, as there is a lot of junk out there written by folks that none of the professionals in franchising may have even heard of.
-Be wary of the websites and blogs where everything is black-and-white and the site is biased toward one view on any issue.
+But be careful – there is a lot of junk out there written by folks who none of the professionals in franchising have even heard of!
+Be wary of websites and blogs where everything is black-and-white and the site is biased toward one view on any issue.
 Be careful when relying on any website where those who think differently or express alternative views are vilified by the “regulars.”
 Every industry has the type of site where people post anonymously, and the “experts” on such sites seem to have all the time in the world to post.
 Biased information generally is near-useless information.

 When looking for information on the Internet, many of the law firms and consulting firms, MSA Worldwide included, post articles, presentations, and industry news on their firm’s websites.
 A few even have newsletters that you can subscribe to.
 You can learn a lot about franchising and the professionals that write the articles in this way.

-I will admit, since I was just reelected to its board of directors, that I am biased toward the information provided by the International Franchise Association on its website (www.franchise.org) and in its newsletters and magazines.
+I will admit, since I have served on its board of directors, that I am biased toward the information provided by the International Franchise Association on its website (www.franchise.org) and in its newsletters and magazines.
 The IFA is arguably the most pro-franchising site on the Internet, and its bias toward franchising is clearly projected.
 But much of the information in its newsletters and magazines is relatively unfiltered and is generally always reliable and verifiable.
-On the site is an abundance of research produced by the IFA Education Foundation as well as courses on franchising.
-You will also find information written by franchisors, franchisees, and suppliers that are remarkably balanced for an industry trade association.
+Their site provides an abundance of research produced by the IFA Education Foundation as well as courses on franchising.
+You will also find information written by franchisors, franchisees, and suppliers that is remarkably balanced for an industry trade association.
 Most of the information is free and available to non-members.
 The IFA also has conferences, programs, and meetings you can attend and, on their calendar, they list others in franchising.
 When you begin to explore franchising, in addition to reading my book Franchising for Dummies, the IFA is where you should start your exploration.

-Once you are comfortable that you have a basic understand of franchising, working with knowledgeable business advisors truly should be your next step.
-This is most important if you are looking to become a franchisor, because it will be the business determinations that you need to make that will drive the terms of the franchise offering.
-For the emerging franchisor, the lawyer becomes essential once the decision to franchise has been made and the terms of the franchise offering have been designed and developed by management and their business advisors.
-At that point, your consultant will be able to provide you with recommendations of several lawyers to work with, based on their reputation among their peers.
+Once you are comfortable that you have a basic understand of franchising, your next step should be to start working with knowledgeable franchise advisors.
+This is most important if you are looking to become a franchisor, because it will be the business determinations that you need to make that will drive the terms of your franchise offering.
+For the emerging franchisor, a qualified lawyer becomes essential after the decision to franchise has been made and the terms of the franchise offering have been designed and developed by management and their business advisors.
+At that point, your franchise consultant will be able to provide you with recommendations of several lawyers to work with, based on their reputation among their peers.

-If you are considering becoming a franchisee, most of the business advisors serving the franchisee community are franchise brokers.
-While many franchise brokers are extremely knowledgeable, it is important to remember that they make their principal living working for the franchisor, and selling you one of the franchises they represent is their goal.
+If you are considering becoming a franchisee, be aware that most of the business advisors serving the franchisee community are actually franchise brokers.
+While many franchise brokers are extremely knowledgeable, they make their principal living working for the franchisor – selling you one of the franchises they already represent is their goal.
 It is not recommended that you rely on the franchise broker or their legal advisors as a replacement for your own legal counsel, any more than you would take advice from the seller’s attorney when you are buying a house.
-While brokers can be a source of good information, it is important that you have your own independent legal advisor to assist you in evaluating any franchise opportunity and to help you understand the terms of the franchise agreement you will be signing.
-As a prospective franchisee, working with a franchisee lawyer is absolutely essential.
-This is not a place you should look to save money, and there is no way to overemphasize the need for you to work with a qualified franchisee lawyer who represents you.
+While brokers can be a source of good information, it is important that you have your own independent legal advisor assist you in evaluating any franchise opportunity and to help you understand the terms of the franchise agreement you will be signing.
+As a prospective franchisee, working with a franchisee lawyer is absolutely essential; this is not a place you should look to save money, and there is no way to overemphasize the need for you to work with a qualified franchisee lawyer who represents you.

-While the trend is to work with both franchisors and franchisees, the vast majority of franchise lawyers still work only one side of the street; that is, they represent either franchisors or franchisees, but not both.
+Most franchise lawyers still work only one side of the street; that is, they represent either franchisors or franchisees, but not both.
 The vast majority of franchise lawyers are predominately franchisor-oriented.
-As with most members of the bar, franchise lawyers are also split between those that are principally litigators, or those that are principally transactional-oriented.
+As with most members of the bar, franchise lawyers are also split between those that are principally litigators, and those that are principally transactional-oriented.
 If you are planning on becoming a franchisor, the lawyer you want to work with is a transactional lawyer.
 If you are looking to become a franchisee, since the pool of legal counsel available to you is smaller and because of the type of services you are requiring, both transactional and litigation lawyers generally will be able to provide you with the advice you need.
 But experience is still the key here.

 The lawyers you interview should be members of the American Bar Association Forum on Franchising.
 This is a practice segment of the ABA, and almost all serious franchise lawyers and most franchise business advisors, even if they are not lawyers, are members and regularly attend their programs.
 Since the forum is peer-driven, the lawyers and consultants you interview should routinely be selected by their peers to speak at the forum’s annual meeting and to regularly contribute to its publications.
 Why would you ever want to work with a professional who is not routinely and regularly recognized as an expert by their peers?
 Many, but not all, franchise lawyers and consultants will also be members of the International Franchise Association’s Supplier Forum and, as with the ABA, the better practitioners will routinely be asked to speak at the IFA’s legal symposium and other programs.